2008 REPORT OF THE KANSAS BIRD RECORDS COMMITTEE

-This report summarizes the activities of the Kansas Bird Records Committee (KBRC) for the calendar year 2007.
-The Committee received 36 reports in 2007, of which 23 records were evaluated.
+This report summarizes the activities of the Kansas Bird Records Committee (KBRC) for the calendar year 2008.
+The Committee received 32 reports in 2008, of which 21 records were evaluated.
 All reports received, are archived in the Ornithology Division of the University of Kansas Natural History Museum, Lawrence.
+Also included are two reports received early in 2009 which were evaluated and included in this report.

 After the English and scientific name follows the KBRC record number; the number of individuals seen, with age or plumage notes; date(s) of observation; locality, including county; observer(s), with those documenting the record listed first; supporting physical evidence, if any, received by the Committee; and finally, comments and notes on changes in the species’ status on the KOS checklist.
 Number of records indicates records accepted by the Kansas Bird Records Committee.
 Records that were not accepted by the Committee have the observers’ names omitted, and a brief explanation of the reasoning behind that decision.